-- Leave can be designated retroactively so, for example, if an employee develops a serious health condition requiring hospitalization during the second week of a holiday, that week should be covered by FMLA leave instead of being taken as vacation leave.
+- Leave can be designated retroactively.
+For example, say an employee develops a serious health condition requiring hospitalization during the second week of a holiday.
+That week of absence falls under FMLA leave rather than as vacation leave.

-- Wherever possible, employees must consult with employers to schedule medical appointments at a time that has the least impact on operations.
+- Wherever possible, employees must consult with employers to schedule medical appointments at a time that does not impact operations.

 - Companies can temporarily transfer an employee on intermittent leave to minimize the effect of that person’s absence on overall operations.
-Pay and benefits must remain the same and the employee must be reinstated in their original position once the intermittent leave period’s over.
+Pay and benefits must remain the same.
+Additionally, the employee must be able to return to their original position once the intermittent leave period’s over.

 - Companies can lay off, discipline and terminate those employees who violate company policies or perform poorly whilst on leave.

-- In order to be defined as a serious medical condition, employees must be absent due to incapacity for a minimum of three full, consecutive calendar days and they must have made at least two related visits to a health care provider within 30 days of the period of incapacity.
+- To classify as a serious medical condition, employees must be absent due to incapacity for a minimum of three full, consecutive calendar days.
+Also, they must have two related visits to a health care provider within 30 days of the period of incapacity.

 - Employees who take intermittent FMLA leave must follow the employer’s regular call-in procedures for reporting an absence.

-For a company, FMLA intermittent leave can have a serious effect on productivity and scheduling, so it is vital for HR departments to have clear management guidelines to prevent any potential bogus claims.
+For a company, FMLA intermittent leave can have a serious effect on productivity and scheduling.
+Because of this, it is vital for HR departments to have clear management guidelines to prevent any potential bogus claims.

 Although employers cannot, strictly speaking, deny an intermittent Family & Medical Act leave request unless, on justified grounds, the newly updated rules can enable HR departments to make direct contact with employee health care providers to clarify and verify medical reasons for requesting leave.

-To ensure processes are managed efficiently, HR managers must take note of revised FMLA regulations.
+To manage processes efficiently, HR managers must take note of FMLA regulations and revisions.
 In addition, it’s crucial to perform regular audits to ensure policies and employee handbooks are up to date, and regularly check the validity of internal procedures for managing intermittent medical leave.
-Employees, in turn, must follow employer intermittent FMLA call in procedures for reporting an absence as well as fulfilling all FMLA requirements when applying.
+Employees, in turn, must follow employer intermittent FMLA procedures while reporting an absence as well as while fulfilling all FMLA requirements when applying.